-GE: supporting Decarbonisation in Spain | Sustainability | Business Chief EMEA
+GE: supporting Decarbonisation in Spain

 “The compact units can be transported from one substation to another, or between islands, by standard maritime shipping, in case of an emergency or scheduled substation refurbishment,” reports .

-Utilising GE’s ground-breaking Green Gas for Grid g³ technology, GE will install its containerized gas-insulated mobile station on Tenerife.
+Utilising GE’s ground-breaking Green Gas for Grid g³ technology, GE will install its containerised gas-insulated mobile station on Tenerife.

 “GE’s g³ products feature the same high performance and reliability as SF₆ equipment but have a gas mass with more than a 99% reduced CO₂ equivalent value.
 More importantly, life-cycle assessments (LCAs) have shown that g³ products have a greatly reduced CO₂ impact on the environment compared with SF₆ products.
 The g³ mobile station will help contribute to Spain’s efforts to cut greenhouse gas emissions by at least 20% by 2030,” notes on the performance capabilities of its solution.